 Accepts the selected value for the current decision and advances the cursor to the next decision, regardless of the status of the help screen.

-At either Page A or B, displays formula and step name for selected step if the help screen has not appeared.
+At either Page A or Page B, this keystroke displays the formula and step name for the selected step, if the display has not shown a help screen.